 The FAA predicts 835,000 commercial drones and 1.4 million recreational drones will be in use by 2023, significantly increasing the number of unmanned aircraft that will coexist with manned aircraft in the airspace.

-As more drones crowd the sky, it becomes critical to follow the airspace rules and regulations for safe flight.
-But those rules and regulations depend on your mission.
-For example, recreational users looking to fly drones for fun have a shorter list of rules to follow.
+As more drones take flight, it becomes critical to follow the airspace rules and regulations.
+But the rules depend on your mission.
+For example, recreational users have a fairly short list of rules to follow.
 In a nutshell: Register your drone.
 Fly under 400 feet in uncontrolled airspace.
 Avoid controlled airspace near airports.
-And keep your done within line of sight.
+And keep your done within visual line of sight.
 Easy enough.

 Don’t worry, we’ll break it down for you.
 Here’s what you need to know to fly commercial drones.

 Under Part 107, drone pilots planning to fly in controlled airspace near U.S. airports must get FAA permission via the Low Altitude Authorization and Notification Capability (aka LAANC).
-LAANC provides FAA authorization for drone pilots to access controlled airspace at or below 400 feet and gives air traffic professionals visibility into when and where drones are operating.
+LAANC gives drone pilots near real-time authorization to access controlled airspace at or below 400 feet while providing air traffic controllers visibility into when and where drones are operating.

 What is a Part 107 waiver, and do I need one?

 Keep in mind that LAANC is strictly for approving flights classified under the current Part 107 regulations.
 If your organization needs to operate drones outside of these regulations, a Part 107 waiver will be required.
 For example, some organizations may need to fly drones over people or fly drones beyond visual line of sight in order to complete their mission.
-Other organizations may need to fly above 400 feet or fly drones at night.
+Other organizations may need to fly multiple drones with one operator or fly drones at night.
 If that’s the case, you’ll need to request a Part 107 waiver from the FAA.

 How do I get approved for a Part 107 waiver?